 This future VSM is your immediate goal.
 It's the plan you'll be working toward to see new results within the next quarter.
 It can sometimes help to bring in an outside expert to help build this new map, and it's very important to communicate with senior management to make sure the future vision is agreed upon.

-Other considerations when construction future state:
+Other considerations when designing a future state VSM:

 - Look into other Lean methods to help improve production